Roller coaster: Exa coaster

-An exa coaster is a type of roller coaster with a height or drop of at least 600 ft.
-The term exa was first introduced by Intamin for Falcons Flight, a 640 ft coaster expected to open at Six Flags Qiddiya in 2025.
-Upon completion, it will be the tallest roller coaster in the world, surpassing the previous record once held by the now-defunct Kingda Ka.
+An exa coaster is a type of roller coaster with a height or drop of at least 600 feet (180 m).
+The term exa was first introduced by Intamin for Falcons Flight, a 640-foot (200 m) (Note: Falcons Flight has been advertised with a height of 640 ft.
+This is the difference from the highest point to lowest point.
+Its tallest freestanding element is the 534.8 ft camelback hill.) coaster that opened at Six Flags Qiddiya City in December 2025.
+Upon opening, it became the tallest, fastest, and longest coaster in the world, surpassing the previous records once held by Top Thrill 2, Formula Rossa, and Steel Dragon 2000.